How carrying a credit card balance can affect your credit

 It can lower your debt-to-income (DTI) ratio

-Some lenders consider DTI ratio, which is a comparison of your monthly income and debt payments.
+Some lenders consider your DTI ratio, which is a comparison of your monthly income and debt payments.
 Carrying a credit card balance can lead to a higher DTI ratio, which may make it more difficult or expensive to borrow money.

 FAQ about carrying a balance on a credit card